scalapb/zio-grpc/docs/generated-code.md

 }
 ```

-Since the service acquistion (through the ZManaged) can fail with a `Throwable`, and the RPC effects of ZIO gRPC can fail with `Status` (which is not a subtype of `Throwable`), we use `mapError` to map the RPC error to a `StatusRuntimeException`.
+Since the service acquistion can fail with a `Throwable`, and the RPC effects of ZIO gRPC can fail with `Status` (which is not a subtype of `Throwable`), we use `mapError` to map the RPC error to a `StatusRuntimeException`.
 This way, the resulting effect can fail with a `Throwable`.